n-eq/weatherspeaker/README.md

 * Add a `-c` option to use a custom configuration file (in a different location) instead of config/.weatherspeaker.conf.
 See `display_usage`.

-* Improve weather forecast script.
+* Improve the weather forecast script.

 * Eventually extend the project to other platforms (Windows, MacOS, ...).

 * Add new languages for the forecast.

+* Write a Makefile containing, among other stuff, an 'install' rule.

 # Licence